 Research in strategic management aims to extend theory and to inform managerial practice through projects spanning: managing strategically across borders; strategic issues arising from globalisation; strategic management in practice; capability renewal and strategic turnaround; and the non-market (political and social) context of strategy.
-Research is particularly strong in the areas of international strategy, non-market strategy and strategy-as-practice.
+Research is particularly strong in the areas of international strategy, non-market strategy and dynamic capabilities.

 For detailed information on current fees visit Fees and funding